erolmuh/abp/docs/en/framework/infrastructure/blob-storing/aws.md

 * **ProfileName** (string): The [name of the profile](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) to get credentials from.
 * **ProfilesLocation** (string): The path to the aws credentials file to look at.
 * **Region** (string): The system name of the service.
+* **ServiceURL** (string): Custom service URL for S3-compatible APIs (e.g., MinIO, DigitalOcean Spaces).
+If not specified, the default AWS S3 service URL will be used based on the region.
+When using S3-compatible services, this should point to your service endpoint (e.g., `https://minio.example.com:9000`).
 * **Policy** (string): An IAM policy in JSON format that you want to use as an inline session policy.
 * **DurationSeconds** (int): Validity period(s) of a temporary access certificate,minimum is 900 and the maximum is 3600. **note**: Using sub-accounts operated OSS,if the value is 0.
 * **ContainerName** (string): You can specify the container name in Aws.
 If this is not specified, it uses the name of the BLOB container defined with the `BlobContainerName` attribute (see the [BLOB storing document](../blob-storing)).
 Please note that Aws has some **rules for naming containers**.
 A container name must be a valid DNS name, conforming to the [following naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html):